liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/picker-color.md

 layout: "guide"
 order: 3
 ---

+<div class="page-description">Color picker lets users select a color from a predefined palette, specify a color via its hexadecimal value, sample a color, and explore color values to create a custom color variation.</div>

 ![Color picker field](/lexicon/images/Picker-color-field.jpg)

 This pattern offers two variations, depending on the required usage.
 Please see the [Variations](#variations) section below for more information.